-If collection is done on the basis of receipt of truck, batches and wagons, all incoming trucks or trains should be sampled according to point 6 in the current protocol based on applicable GAFTA 124 contract rules or in accordance with Commission Regulation (EU)691/2013 amending Regulation (EC) 152/2009.
+If collection is done on the basis of receipt of truck, batches and wagons, all incoming trucks or trains should be sampled according to point 6 in the current protocol based on applicable GAFTA 124 contract rules or in accordance with Commission Regulation (EU) 691/2013 amending Regulation (EC) 152/2009.

-➤ If the test results are above the EU maximum limits applicable for the foreseen feed use of the products, the cargo will be rejected.
+If the test results are above the EU maximum limits applicable for the foreseen feed use of the products, the cargo cannot be used in feed.
 The suppliers and the authorities shall be duly and quickly informed as per applicable local regulations or rules.
-If the results are confirmed, the relevant authorities and the GTP management should be informed.
+If the results are confirmed, the relevant authorities and the EFISC-GTP management should be informed.